anshulxyz/anshulxyz.github.io/_drafts/samui.md

 - food
   - vegetarians may have some problem of finding variety of local food
-  - insert a fact about thai veg/non-veg ratio
+  - insert a fact about Thai veg/non-veg ratio

 - women's safety
 - show a beautiful map from https://maps.stamen.com/#terrain
 - show altitude because from the map it would seem flat, I was surprised to see the mountains.

+### Common Scams
+- Massage on the beach
+- Selling Water bottles

 ### Inspiration
 - https://maxwellforbes.com/posts/2023-taipei/?utm_source=hnblogs.substack.com